cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 The upgrade approval process can be represented in terms of the following parameters:

 - The set of port ID, channel ID pairs that specify the channels that can be upgraded.
 It can be possible to specifit a single channel or a set of channels satisfiying certain port ID, channel ID conditions.
 Examples: upgrading can be approved for __a)__ channels with port ID, channel ID combinations (`transfer`, `channel-0`) & (`transfer`, `channel-1`), __b)__ all channels for port ID `transfer`, __c)__ all channels with port ID starting with `icacontroller` (so that all ICA channels on a controller chain, regardless of the owner address appended to the port ID, can be upgraded).
 - The parameters that are accepted for the upgrade.
 Currently they are channel version, channel ordering and connection hops.
 These parameters should be specified per specific pairs of port ID, channel ID (e.g. for channel (`transfer`, `channel-0`)) or for all channels using a certain port ID (e.g. for all channels on port ID `transfer`).
-The reason is that it could lead to errors specifying the upgrade parameters for channels on two different ports (e.g. for channels on port ID `transfer` and channels with port ID starting with `icacontroller`).
+The reason is that it could lead to errors specifying the upgrade parameters for channels on two different ports (e.g. for channels on port ID `transfer` and channels with port ID starting with `icacontroller` it would not make sense to upgrade to verions `ics20-2`, since this version only make sense for transfer channels, but not for interchain accounts channels).
 If an upgradable parameter is omitted, then we shall assume that the parameter must stay the same after the upgrade.
 - The timeout (either as block height or timestamp) until when upgrades can be initiated after approval.
 This can also be specified per specific pairs of port ID, channel ID (e.g. for channel (`transfer`, `channel-0`)) or for all channels using a certain port ID (e.g. for all channels on port ID `transfer`).

 Some concrete examples to illustrate the above: